TomHarte/CLK/README.md

 ![Clock Signal Application Icon](READMEImages/Icon.png)
 # Clock Signal
 Clock Signal ('CLK') is an emulator for tourists that seeks to be invisible.
-Users directly launch classic software with no emulator or per-emulated-machine learning curve.
+Users directly launch classic software, usually avoiding the learning curve associated with emulators and with emulated machines.

 macOS and source releases are [hosted on GitHub](https://github.com/TomHarte/CLK/releases).
 For desktop Linux it is also available as a [Snap](https://snapcraft.io/clock-signal).
 On the Mac it is a native Cocoa and Metal application; under Linux, BSD and other UNIXes and UNIX-alikes it uses OpenGL and can be built either with Qt or with SDL.